Blair Castle

 Tapestry from an executed king

 The stunning tapestry room contains the Mortlake Tapestries that once belonged to King Charles I and were sold after the king’s execution.
-They were discovered in Paris and purchased by the 1st Duke who brought them to Blair Castle to hang in this room which forms part of the ancient Cumming’s Tower.The splendid four poster bed in the tapestry room is hung with fine red silks and is quite striking with its ostrich feathers rising from each corner post.
-I wouldn't mind sleeping in a bed like that one, provided there were no bedbugs in it of course.
+They were discovered in Paris and purchased by the 1st Duke who brought them to Blair Castle to hang in this room which forms part of the ancient Cumming’s Tower.The Ballroom

-Commissioned by the 7th Duke for the annual gathering of the Atholl Highlanders and completed in 1876, this grand ballroom is essentially Scottish in style and setting, and remains unchanged today.The grand ballroom with its high vaulted ceiling and numerous stag horns, oozes of tradition and testosterone.
-The room is still used for its original purpose and for many Highland balls, wedding receptions, corporate hospitality and private dinners.
+Commissioned by the 7th Duke for the annual gathering of the Atholl Highlanders and completed in 1876, this grand ballroom is essentially Scottish in style and setting, and remains unchanged today.The tranquility of the gardens

 At the east end of the garden was a small display where I, among other things, was fascinated by photos of people in the 19th century (if I remember correctly) playing curling on the ice-covered pond.
 It looked like great fun.